ncbi/robotframework-pageobjects/README.md

             # after calling this method on the GlobalHeader instance.
             # we won't actually code that here...

 Next, the page object defines a dictionary indicating what components it uses.
 Each key of the dictionary is a component's class, and the corresponding value is the locator used by the page to find instances of the component.
-IFT then automatically creates properties on the page object corresponding to the name of the component class.
+The page object then automatically creates properties on itself corresponding to the name of the component class.
 This allows the page object author to access the component's properties and methods from within page object methods.

 The test author shouldn't directly access the component, rather page object methods should wrap component properties and methods.
-Here's the page class in my_app_homepage.py.

-    Note here that the properties globalheader and globalheaders are automatically created and attached to the page object.
-These properties are determined from the class name GlobalHeaderComponent. globalheader is a reference to a single GlobalHeaderComponent instance (for use on pages like this, where there is only one global header), and globalheaders is a list of all GlobalHeaderComponent instances on the page (in this case there is only one).
+Here's the page class using the component.
+Note here that the properties `globalheader` and `globalheaders` are automatically created and attached to the page object.
+These properties are determined from the class name `GlobalHeaderComponent`. `globalheader` is a reference to a single `GlobalHeaderComponent` instance (for use on pages like this, where there is only one global header), and `globalheaders` is a list of all GlobalHeaderComponent instances on the page (in this case there is only one).

-    Note also that, as with selectors, any components you define in a super class of your page (such as NCBIPage) are inherited by your page and merged with any components you define in your components dictionary.
+Note also that, as with selectors, any components you define in a super class of your page are inherited by your page and merged with any components you define in your components dictionary.

     from ncbipageobjects import NCBIPage
     from robotpageobjects import robot_alias